obananas/DPNET/README.md

 # DPNET

 This repository contains the code of our MM'2023 paper DPNET: Dynamic Poly-attention Network for Trustworthy Multi-modal Classification.
 The data used in the paper can be obtained through the following links https://github.com/txWang/MOGONET.
 The code is implemented on the code provided by MOGONET.
-If you have any questions, please contact me via the following email zongbo at tju.edu.cn.

 ## Requirment
 * Python 3